paritoshshirodkar/Movie-Recommendation-System-Using-Restricted-Boltzmann-Machine/README.md

 # Movie-Recommendation-System-Using-Restricted-Boltzmann-Machine

-Successfully working rbm code and flask application
+Successfully working rbm code and flask application.

-To run the project download all te necessary libraries used in the python code.
+To run the project download all the necessary libraries used in the python code.

 Run the rbm.py file present in the pytorch folder.